 - Lost wages if you were not able to work because of your injuries.

 - Scarring and disfigurement; and,

-- Many other losses that impact your quality of life.
+- Many other losses impact your quality of life.

 It is helpful to know the legal process, but you will need skilled legal representation to support you in a real-life pedestrian accident claim.
-For additional details, please contact Quinn Law Group at (215) 360-3666 or visit our website.
+For additional details, please get in touch with the law firm of Quinn Law Group at (215) 352-3443 or visit our website.
 We can set up a no-cost case review with a Philadelphia personal injury lawyer who will advise you on the process.

 From our Philadelphia law office, we represent injured pedestrians throughout Southeastern Pennsylvania and South Jersey.